Best Things To Do At Ground Zero In New York City

 The views from One World Observatory| ©Hellotickets

-The top floors of One World Trade Center, from 100 to 102, are home to one of the newest observatories built in the Big Apple.
+The top floors of One World Trade Center, from 100 to 102, are home to one of the most innovative observatories ever built in the Big Apple.
 With a height of 386.5 metres, it is the highest observation deck in New York.
-From here you can enjoy spectacular 360º views of the city.
+From here there are spectacular 360º views of the city.

-However, the One World Observatory does not have an outdoor area unlike other observation decks such as the Top of the Rock or The Edge, but is all glass and indoors, so the perception is somewhat different, as you cannot feel the wind in your face or the sensation of vertigo as in the others.
-Also, for those who want to take photographs, this may be a problem.
+However, when you book tickets for the One World Observatory you will notice that it does not have an outdoor area unlike other observation decks such as the Top of the Rock or The Edge, but is all glass and interior so the perception is somewhat different.
+Also, for those who want to take pictures, it doesn't have the same charm.

-In any case, I recommend a visit to One World Observatory if you like skyscrapers and modern architecture as I do, as the design of this observation deck allows you to see up to 80 kilometres of the city in all directions: the Empire State Building, the Brooklyn Bridge... and even the Statue of Liberty.... and even the Statue of Liberty.
+In any case, if you like skyscrapers and modern architecture, I recommend you buy your skip-the-line tickets for the One World Observatory, as the design of this observation deck allows you to see up to 80 kilometres of the city in all directions: the Empire State Building, the Brooklyn Bridge... and even the Statue of Liberty.... and even the Statue of Liberty.

 The experience starts from the moment you enter the lift, which is covered with LED panels that show the development of New York from its origins.
 In just 47 seconds!
 It is also a symbol of the new World Trade Center after Ground Zero that New Yorkers are proud of.